lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Portfolios/Landmarks and Iconic Structures Notion Reflection.md

 7. What techniques or tools in TinkerCad did you utilize for this project?
 How did they enhance your designs?

-8. How did you ensure your chess pieces were realistically printable?
+8. How did you ensure your landmark or iconic structure were realistically printable?

 9. Do you feel your chess set meets the success criteria?
 Why or why not?